Configure Winter Weather Operations

 Two ArcGIS Velocity analytics, one real-time analytic and one big data analytic, are deployed with the solution and must be updated once all feeds have been configured and are successfully running.

 Real-time analytics perform processing on data ingested from feeds, analyzing each individual message as it is received.
 Real-time analytics are used especially for transforming data, geofencing, and incident detection.
-The real-time analytics delivered with this solution are configured to transform one or more vehicle feeds into a common operating picture.
+The real-time analytic delivered with this solution are configured to transform one or more vehicle feeds into a common operating picture.

 Big data analytics perform batch analysis and processing on stored data such as data in a feature layer or cloud big data stores such as Amazon S3 and Azure Blob Storage.
 Big data analytics are typically used for summarizing observations, performing pattern analysis, and incident detection.
-The big data analytics delivered with this solution are configured to provide near real-time route status updates, store vehicle location history, and summarize material usage and distance traveled.
+The big data analytic delivered with this solution are configured to provide near real-time route status updates, store vehicle location history, and summarize material usage and distance traveled.

 Note:

-Modify the Winter Fleet Tracking real-time analytic
+Modify the Winter Vehicle Tracking real-time analytic

-The Winter Fleet Tracking real-time analytic connects to and merges vehicle and service status information with one or more vehicle feeds, and generates two outputs, VehicleStream and VehicleTracks.
+The Winter Vehicle Tracking real-time analytic connects to and merges vehicle and service status information with one or more vehicle feeds, and generates two outputs, Winter Vehicle Stream and Winter Vehicle Tracks.

-• VehicleStream is used to visualize last known vehicle locations for the entire fleet.
-VehicleStream consists of a stream layer and a feature layer storing only the latest records for each vehicle.
+• Winter Vehicle Stream output is used to visualize last known vehicle locations for the entire fleet, and consists of a stream layer and a feature layer storing only the latest records for each vehicle.

-• The VehicleTracks feature layer is used as an input for multiple tools in the Snow Route Status big data analytic.
-A short data retention window and no archiving is configured for this output, as vehicle location history with archiving is already configured for this data on a different output generated by the Snow Route Status big data analytic.
+• The Winter Vehicle Tracks output is used as an input for multiple pipelines in the Winter Operations Analytics big data analytic.
+A short data retention window and no archiving is configured for this output as vehicle location history with archiving is already configured for this data on a different output generated by the Winter Operations Analytics big data analytic.

 Complete the following steps to update the analytic with your vehicle feed and delete unused vehicle feed pipelines: